-Formerly known as Peking, it is the world’s second most populous city proper, with the population of 21.7 million in 2017.
+Formerly known as Peking, it’s the world’s second most populous city proper, with the population of 21.7 million in 2017.
 Beijing is rich in history.
-It has been a political, cultural and educational centre of China for much of the past eight centuries.
-Mountains surround the city on three sides.
-That’s why Beijing was strategically chosen to be the residence of the emperor, it was in a perfect location for the imperial capital.
-The city has seven UNESCO World Heritage Sites.
+It has been the political, cultural and educational centre of China for much of the past eight centuries.
+The city is surrounded by mountains on three sides and that’s why it was strategically chosen to be the residence of the emperor.
+It was in the perfect location for an imperial capital city.

-I travelled from Nanjing to Beijing by a high speed train.
-My train departed from Nanjing South (Nanjing Nan) railway station.
-It arrived to Beijing South (Beijing Nan) station.
-I took the train at 12.09pm and I was in Beijing at 3.55pm.
-The train covered the distance of 1160km in 3h 46min.
+I travelled from Nanjing to Beijing by train.
+The train departed from Nanjing South (Nanjing Nan) Railway Station.
+It arrived to Beijing South (Beijing Nan) Station.
+I took the train at 12.09pm and I arrived to Beijing at 3.55pm.
+The high speed train covered the distance of 1160km in 3h 46min.
 That was very impressive.

-I stayed the Beijing International Hotel, not far from Jianguomen metro station.
+I stayed in the Beijing International Hotel, not far from Jianguomen metro station.
 The hotel was good, but not in the best location.
-In order to move around the city, I had to take a metro every day.
-This wasn’t really a problem as Beijing is a very big city.
-Inevitably, you will have to use metro to arrive to places that you want to visit.
+I had to take a metro every day in order to move around the city.
+But, that wasn’t really a problem, because Beijing is a very big city.
+Inevitably, you will have to use public transport to arrive to places that you want to visit.

 You will find the Monument to the People’s Heroes, the Great Hall of the People, the National Museum of China and the Mausoleum of Mao Zedong in the square.
 Mao Zedong proclaimed the founding of the People’s Republic of China in this square, on the 1st October 1949.